deiberts86/flux-cd/README.md

 - RANCHER MCM
 - KUBE-VIP
 - KUBE-VIP-CLOUD-PROVIDER
-- Authelia (in progress)
-- ISTIO Service Mesh
+- Rancher Local-Path CSI
-- LOCAL-PATH-STORAGE
+- RancherBackups (coming soon)

 Future:
-- LongHorn
-- Prometheus
-- NEUVECTOR (need more horse power! coming soon.)
-- Use my custom PiHole Statefulset
+- Use FluxCD to manage downstream Harvester provisioned clusters with this Git Repo.

 This readme will be updated in the future.